-- 4. It is the established practice of the Government to complete the review of the remuneration package for DC members and to announce the new package about one year before the commencement of the next DC term, so that potential candidates are aware of the package before deciding whether to run in the election. - 5.
-The purpose of the review is to ensure that DC members are provided with sufficient resources to cover expenses arising from their DC-related functions and duties.
-In line with past practice, we have adopted a holistic approach in the review, giving consideration to a basket of factors such as salary increase in the job market, rising rental of offices, price movements of commodities/services, and high level of responsibilities and public expectations placed upon DC members.
-Having regard to the needs of DC members and the prudent use of public funds, we propose the following eight enhancements to the remuneration package of DC members as set out in paragraphs 6 to 31 below.
+- 3. It is the established practice of the Government to complete the review of the remuneration package for DC members and to announce the new package about one year before the commencement of the next DC term, so that potential candidates are aware of the package before deciding whether to run in the election. - 4.
+It is the objective of the remuneration package to facilitate a broad spectrum of individuals from different sectors and all walks of life to be DC members to serve the public.
+A guiding principle in reviewing DC members' remuneration package is to ensure that they are provided with sufficient resources to cover expenses arising from their DC-related functions and duties.
+In preparing for the next DC term, we have organised four focus group meetings to hear the views of DC members on their remuneration.
+In line with past practice, we have adopted a holistic approach in the review, giving consideration to a basket of factors such as salary increase in the job market, soaring rental of offices, price movements of commodities/services, and high level of responsibilities and public expectations placed upon DC members.
+Having regard to the needs of DC members and the prudent use of public funds, we recommend the following eight enhancements to the remuneration package of DC members as set out in paragraphs 5 to 32 below.

-(A) Abolishing the one-third reduction in the non-accountable honorarium for DC members with concurrent membership

-6. Under the existing mechanism, a DC member who also serves on ExCo and/or LegCo gets two-thirds of the honorarium received by others who only serve as DC members.
+- (A) Abolishing the one-third reduction in the non-accountable honorarium for DC members with concurrent membership - 5.
+Under the existing mechanism, a DC member who also serves on ExCo and/or LegCo gets two-thirds of the honorarium received by other DC members with single membership.
 The monthly honoraria of non-official ExCo members, LegCo members and DC members are \$83,050, \$98,540 and \$32,150 respectively, and two-thirds of a DC member's honorarium is \$21,430.
-Currently, there are 26 DC members with multiple membership on ExCo and/or LegCo and the relevant information is set out in Enclosure 1.
+Currently, there are 26 DC members with multiple membership on ExCo and/or LegCo and the relevant information is set out in Annex A. We noted that the one-third reduction in honorarium also applies to LegCo members who also serve on ExCo.